 Some highly pigmented products may fail to cure properly under the lamp.

-This often happens to opaque, deep-colored, dark polishes.
+This often happens to opaque, deep-colored, dark, or pastel polishes.

 To prevent gel nails from lifting you either need to use sheer, light polishes.
 Or you may want to get a powerful lamp that will be able to cure the pigmented polishes thoroughly.